-The MSc in Health Economics and Policy provides opportunities to gain a deeper and more critical insight into this area of knowledge.
-The programme is offered part-time via blended e-learning and an annual autumn Academy held in Lancaster.
+The MSc in Health Economics and Policy meets the needs of those wishing to gain a deeper understanding of health economics theory, research and practice, whilst fulfilling their existing responsibilities.
+The programme is offered part-time and combines innovative distance learning with face-to-face teaching at an annual autumn Academy held in Lancaster.

 You will study a range of modules as part of your course, some examples of which are listed below.

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 |Full Time (per year)||Part Time (per year)|

 The University will not increase the Tuition Fee you are charged during the course of an academic year.

 If you are studying on a programme of more than one year's duration, the tuition fees for subsequent years of your programme are likely to increase each year.
 The way in which continuing students' fee rates are determined varies according to an individual's 'fee status' as set out on our fees webpages.